 - Take a close look at that large wallpaper-style background image.
 Those can be huge files.
 Shrink them down as much as possible without ruining the image quality.

-One trick you can use to eat away at your background image size is to cut out the middle of the background image, and make it a flat color or even transparent.
+One trick you can use to eat away at your background image size is to cut out the middle of the background image and make it a flat color or even transparent.
 This can decrease the file size substantially.

 9. Use caution when using content delivery networks (CDNs)

-Shopify merchants don't really have to worry about this since we're a hosted solution, but others should pay close attention.
+Shopify merchants don’t really have to worry about this, since we’re a hosted solution, but others should pay close attention.
 Content delivery networks (CDNs) are a go-to place to host images and other media files.
 They can increase your page load speeds and help solve bandwidth issues.

 The one drawback is when it comes to backlinks.
-As you may know, backlinks are critical for SEO and the more backlinks you have, the better your site does in the search engines.
+As you may know, backlinks are critical for SEO, and the more backlinks you have, the better your site does in the search engines.

 By placing your images on a CDN, you are most likely removing the image from your domain and placing it on the domain of the CDN.
 So when someone links to your image, they are actually linking to the CDN domain.

-Therefore, the best practices are:
+Therefore, keep these best practices in mind:

 - Just because something is “trendy” doesn’t mean you should follow it like a sheep.
 Determine if it is really the best move for your business first.

-- If your website is doing tons of business every month, then a CDN is most likely a good idea since it can help solve bandwidth issues.
+- If your website is doing tons of business every month, then a CDN is most likely a good idea, since it can help solve bandwidth issues.